LuminousMyrrh/lang/README.md

+# Lang - interpreted scripting language
+- Simple
-# Simple, not-production ready (and ever will be) interpreted programming language
+- Not-production ready (and ever will be)
+- Interpreted and script yeah

 # Features
 - Functions